 One of the more useful products of modern science is equipment that can measure the composition of elements in a given sample.
 Soil testing as an aide to agriculture has been around for decades.
 The common test only checks for 14 elements important to plant growth.
 Science can’t yet demonstrate the importance of the others so they aren’t checked.

-Sea water has been analysed and 62 elements were detected, hydrogen and oxygen were the most prevalent, it is mostly water after all, except Oxygen was 857000 parts per million whereas Hydrogen, the H2 of water, was only 108000 parts, not exactly the proportions of H20.
+Sea water has been analysed and 62 elements were detected, hydrogen and oxygen were the most prevalent, it is mostly water after all, except Oxygen was 857000 parts per million whereas Hydrogen, the H2 of water, was only 108000 parts.
 The excess Oxygen allows fish to breath of course.
 Chlorine and Sodium were next, no surprises there.
 The test measures down to incredibly small portions, for example Radon is present at 6 billionths of one part per million.

 Tests have been done on all manner of things from the top 10 miles of the earths crust, plant material, patent mineral supplements and getting up close and personal, human hair.
 An analysis on human tissue tests for 36 elements.
 Hair is good because it reflects the average bodily content of elements over the time it took the hair to grow, usually the previous 6 to 8 weeks.
 The big surprise is that most people contain Uranium at 5 ten thousandths of one part per million.
 If you have ever been called a walking time bomb, you could reply with “No, I’m actually a nuclear bomb”.